Which Colleges Are Adding Women's Flag Football or Changing Conferences in 2026 and 2027?

 Women's College Flag Football Status by Governing Body

 As of the 2026-27 academic year, four collegiate governing bodies sponsor women's flag football as an emerging sport or invitational sport.
-The 3C2A, NCAA, and NJCAA classify women's flag football as an emerging sport, while the NAIA classifies flag football as an invitational sport.
+The NAIA has made women's flag football a championship sport, while the 3C2A, NCAA, and NJCAA classify women's flag football as an emerging sport.

 The 3C2A added women's flag football as an emerging sport beginning with the 2026-27 academic year.
 To become eligible for championship status, flag football requires at least 10 varsity programs for two consecutive years.
 Women's flag football could become a championship sport in the 3C2A as soon as the 2028-29 academic year.